BitsACM-W/ACM-W-Recruitment-Tasks-2020/README.md

 3. If you know JavaScript, we suggest you try Task 3. <br>
 4. If you want to explore App Development and/or are fluent with Java, try Task 4. <br>
 5. If you want to work with a programming language instead of exploring the above, try Task 5. <br>
-6. If you know Python and want to explore Backend Web Development, try Task 6. <br>
+6. If you want to explore Backend Web Development, try Task 6. <br>
 7. After completion, push your code to github.
 Futher instructions will be given later.
 8. The deadline for the tasks is Thursday, 5pm.